bigscience-workshop/data_tooling/README.md

 # data-tooling
-How should we store and serve the dataset?
+- How should we store and serve the dataset?
+- How do we manage personally identificable information and bias in data?
+- How do we store and serve meta-data in datasets?
+- How do we address contestation, including handling trained models?
+- How do we prove legal compliance?
+- How do we prevent dissemination of the data beyond approved uses?
+- How do we keep trusted data secure?

 ## Format to distribute data samples